abemscac/pies-doc/docs/react/use-ref.md

 ### DOM Elements

-You can acquire the instance of any DOM element by binding it to a `MutableRefObject<T>`.
+You can get the instance of any DOM element by binding it to a `MutableRefObject<T>`.
 For example:

 ```tsx
 import React, { useRef } from 'react'